hatchjaw/faust-ddsp/README.md

 \frac{\partial L}{\partial x1}, \frac{\partial L}{\partial x2}
 $$

 Three neurons do the above process.
-As a result, machine learning engineers tend to aggregate these gradients by just averaging them out.
+As stated in previous sections, machine learning engineers tend to aggregate these gradients by just averaging them out.
 We do the same -- but this process is hidden in the backpropagation environment.

 ```faust
 df.gradAveraging(N, n)